blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Why the PANTONE Colour System is hard to replace in a capitalist world.md

 PANTONE is a proprietary colour system.
-They have dominated the colour standardization industry by having a named library of colours which required a fee to repro
+They have dominated the colour standardization industry by having a named library of colours which required a fee to legally reproduce.
+Even a company like Adobe wasn't exempt from their licensing.

+The textiles and literally every other industry is dependent on Pantone for colour referencing.
+They also have colours that cannot be reproduced on screen, as well as with printing ink ([[CMYK Colour Model|]])

 From Reddit:
 > The problem is that the base pigments (that are then used to mix the spot colors) still need to be produced by a manufacturer.
 This has to be done consistently so the resulting color is always the same.
 To create a full open color matching system you would need companies to share their company secrets how they manufacture their colors and then cooperate together in a huge system.